utkuufuk/entrello/README.md

 ---

 ## Server Mode
-Put your environment variables in a file called `.env`, based on `.env.example`, and start the server:
+Put your environment variables in a file called `.env` based on `.env.example` and start the server:
 ```sh
 go run ./cmd/server
 ```